k3rs3d/ringfairy/README.md

 - *`-c`, `--config`*: Specify the location of the optional config file.
 It can be remote; for example an HTTP link to an appropriate JSON file on Pastebin, GitHub, etc.
 - *`-l`, `--list`*: Specify the file containing the list of websites.
 Default: `./websites.json`
 - *`-o`, `--output`*: Define the output folder, where the generated files will be saved.
 Default: `./webring`
 - *`-a`, `--assets`*: Specify the assets folder.
 Any files in here will be copied to the output folder.
-This lets you include any extra files you want, such as images or extra web pages, etc.
+This lets you include any extra files you want, such as images or extra web pages, etc. Default: `./data/assets`
-- *`-r`, `--path-template-redirect`*: Specify path to the template for redirect pages (i.e. the HTML which composes the webring).
-Can be a local or remote HTML file.
-Default: `./data/templates/redirect_template.html`
+- *`-t`, `--templates`*: Specify path to the template folder.
+Use `template.html` for redirect pages (i.e. the HTML which composes the webring).
+Any extra pages can be added here if you want them to be populated with generated content.
+Default: `./data/templates`
-- *`-i`, `--path-template-index`*: Specify path to the template for the main index page (i.e. the formatted list of all websites in the webring).
-Can be a local or remote HTML file.
-Default: `./data/templates/list_template.html`
 - *`--skip-verification`*: Generates files without checking for potential problems...unwise!
 - *`--dry-run`*: Runs the application without outputting any files
 - *`-s`, `--shuffle`*: Randomly shuffles the order of websites during generation.
 This is totally internal and does not affect the input list of websites; you can shuffle the same webring repeatedly without losing the original sequence.